 Have you ever stopped to think why you may be struggling to control your sexual impulses?
 What about it is so difficult to manage and not something we can easily dispense with?
-Sexuality, of course, is a natural thing that God created, but whenever we struggle with anything that implies that it is taking place against our will, and that something is out of order.
-We only struggle with things that we know are not good for us, and oftentimes we do them anyway.
+Sexuality, of course, is a natural thing that God created.
+However the word struggle implies resistance and dysfunction.
+It implies that things are not operating the way they are supposed to.
+Clearly, some change is in order.

 You may remember Amen Alex from two other videos on How To Defeat Lust For Good and How To Quit Porn Forever.
 Today, I’ve transcribed a short clip in which Amen Alex talks about the role childhood trauma and ease of accessibility play in the battle for sexual integrity.

 As I’ve said frequently on this blog, we cannot isolate one area of our lives.
 Everything is connected.
-If we want freedom in one area, we need to pursue freedom in every area, and in the case of porn and lust, that means pursuing healing from trauma.
-That also means taking sensible measures to reduce accessibility and exposure to porn so that we don’t magnify the problem that leads us to us to use it in the first place.
+If we want freedom in one area, we need to pursue freedom in every area.
+That may mean healing from trauma and emotional scars.
+That may mean eating better and exercising.
+That may mean reducing our screen time and transforming our relationship to technology.

 Why is sexual sin so hard to overcome?
 I was just turning on the TV for my oldest son, Amos, and the other two boys were sleeping, and I turned it on and the first thing I see is this inappropriate girl in a yoga position, and I was immediately tempted because no one is home.
 I’m at my parents’ house in California.
 My mom’s gone, my dad’s gone, my wife is gone on a coffee date—perfect time to fall into temptation.
 And I was tempted right away, and I thought, of course, resist.
 That’s some of my own advice that I’ve gotten from John Piper, but I’ve also said it in a video.
 There’s a video called How to Beat Lust and another video called How To Quit Porn, and those are two videos I made on my channel if you want to go check those out.